TheMightyPenguin/bower-lib-visualizer/frontend/README.md

 This application uses a Service Worker, _and it runs even on development mode_, so be aware of that.
 The service worker adds the following functionality:

-- Caches the API responses using the [Stale While Revalidate strategy](https://developers.google.com/web/tools/workbox/modules/workbox-strategies#stale-while-revalidate)
+- Caches the API responses using the [Stale While Revalidate strategy](https://developers.google.com/web/tools/workbox/modules/workbox-strategies#stale-while-revalidate).
+This means search partially works offline (only for search terms you've search for before).

 ## Available Scripts